astec/maprow/README.md

 ### Run the application

 - Run `ng serve` to build and run the application.
 - Open your web browser and connect to http://localhost:4200.
-You should see website with map, legend and navigation bar.
+You should see two records from database and website with map, legend, navigation bar and highlighted states of USA.